Custer Wolf

-The Custer Wolf was a North American gray wolf who was held responsible for extensive damage to ranchers' livestock in the area surrounding Custer, South Dakota, between 1911 and 1920, with the damage estimated at $25,000.
+The Custer Wolf was a Great Plains wolf who was held responsible for extensive damage to ranchers' livestock in the area surrounding Custer, South Dakota, between 1911 and 1920, with the damage estimated at $25,000.
 The wolf was shot by a hunter employed by the federal government, who tracked the wolf for months and killed him after the wolf had triggered a trap.

 Legend of the Custer Wolf

 Responsible for the death of $25,000 (equivalent to roughly $320,000 in 2020) worth of horses, cattle, and calves, the wolf eluded professional hunters, sportsmen, and bounty-hunters for nine years, during which time the bounty on his head increased from $100 to $500, ten times the usual price of a normal wolf at the time.
 Until H.P.
 Williams, an experienced hunter, killed the wolf, no hunts were successful; one tracked the wolf for five years before giving up.
 Local folklore added greatly to the mystery and hysteria surrounding the wolf.
 Locals claimed that he was not just a wolf but a "monstrosity of nature", a hybrid between a wolf and a mountain lion.
 The wolf had escaped death so many times that the ranchers of the area believed that they would have to endure their livestock losses until the wolf died of natural causes.

 The wolf reportedly killed more than he needed to survive; in one week he killed more than 30 cattle, castrating and mutilating them.
 One newspaper even called the wolf "The cruelest, most sagacious, and most successful animal outlaw"; another author called him "the master criminal of the animal world".
 It was believed that four years prior to the beginning of his rampage, his mate and their pups were killed, and that the wolf never took another mate or joined another pack: popular belief of the townspeople of Custer held that the wolf was seeking vengeance against the humans that had killed his mate and pups.